the easy way to protect your organisation from productivity loss caused by influenza.

-Intanza® is suitable for adults aged 18 to 59 years of age.
-Those aged 60 years or over will require a regular seasonal flu vaccination due to a higher dose of antigen required in this age group.
+Intanza® was suitable for adults aged 18 to 59 years of age.
+Those aged 60 years or over required a regular seasonal flu vaccination due to a higher dose of antigen required in this age group.

 How our service works